drdonahue/repocalc/README.md

 ## v0.3.0

 RepoCalc is an RPN calculator inspired by the [Suckless Philosophy](https://suckless.org/philosophy) that uses an ncurses UI.
-It is currently under heavy development, as there are a few more features to implemnt (see [TODO](TODO.md)), but it is fully usable as-is.
+It is currently under heavy development, as there are a few more features to implement (see [TODO](TODO.md)), but it is fully usable as-is.
 Note that, until release 1.0.0, the interfaces used for custom functions may change slightly.

 # Installation